jundalisay/spblist/content/en/research/montesquieu/spirit-of-the-laws/book-19/chapter-21.md

 As no subject fears another, the whole nation is proud; for the pride of kings is founded only on their independence.

-Free nations are haughty; others may more properly be called vain.
+Free nations are haughty.
+Others may more properly be called vain.

 But as these men who are naturally so proud live much by themselves, they are commonly bashful when they appear among strangers; and we frequently see them behave for a considerable time with an odd mixture of pride and ill-placed shame.